Ángel Matos

-Ángel Valodia Matos Fuentes (born December 24, 1976 in Holguín) is a former Cuban taekwondo athlete.
+Ángel Valodia Matos Fuentes (born December 24, 1976) is a former Cuban taekwondo athlete.
 He received a gold medal at the 2000 Summer Olympics in Sydney, and added another at the 2007 Pan American Games in Rio de Janeiro.

 The World Taekwondo Federation banned Matos and his coach for life following an incident at the 2008 Summer Olympics where Matos kicked the Swedish referee Chakir Chelbat in the face, after being disqualified in the bronze medal match.
 The decision was later ratified by the IOC.
 He was also banned for life by the same committee.

 2000 Summer Olympics

 At the 2000 Summer Olympics, Matos was gold medalist in the men's middleweight (80 kg) class.
 In the first round, he defeated Felipe Soto Alvarez of Chile 9–2.
 In the quarterfinals, he defeated Victor Manuel Estrada Garibay of Mexico 2–0, besting Swede Roman Livaja in the semifinals, 4–0.
 In the gold medal match Matos defeated Germany's Faissal Ebnoutalib 3–1.